spatie/typescript-transformer/docs/dtos/class-property-processors.md

 - **type**: a [PHPDocumenter](https://www.phpdoc.org) type that describes the property's type
 - **reflection**: the `ReflectionProperty` of the property

-In the end you should return a [PHPDocumenter](https://www.phpdoc.org) type or `null` if you want to remove the type from the Dto.
+You should return a [PHPDocumenter](https://www.phpdoc.org) type or `null` if you want to remove the type from the Dto.

 ### Returning types

-You can return whatever type you want, in the case where you want to return a Typescript specific type you can return a `TypeScriptType`.
-The following transformer for example will convert each property type into a `string`:
+You can return whatever type you want.
+If you want to return a Typescript specific type, you can return a `TypeScriptType`.
+The following transformer, for example, will convert each property type into a `string`:

 ```php
 class MyClassPropertyProcessor implements ClassPropertyProcessor